KrishnaGarg27/Solana-Lottery-Dapp/PROJECT_DESCRIPTION.md

 ### PDA Usage

-[TODO: Explain how you implemented Program Derived Addresses (PDAs) in your project.
-What seeds do you use and why?]
 The project uses PDAs for all the three accounts - lottery account, entry account and prize vault account.
 The lottery account seeds use the creator's pubkey and the lottery id.
 The prize vault uses the lottery PDA as a seed.
 The entry account uses the lottery PDA and the entry number as seeds.

 **PDAs Used:**